jay808123/testing-module/HACKATHON_PLAN.md

 # Wise Hackathon plan (09.06.2023)

-This plan provides a structured approach to maximize our productivity and achieve our goals effectively.
-Aprox time constraints are there to keep us on track. (we don't have a lot of time to work on this)
+This plan provides a structured approach to maximize our productivity and effectively achieve our goals within the given time constraints.

 Note: This plan is a guideline and can be adjusted as needed throughout the hackathon to accommodate unforeseen circumstances or opportunities for improvement.

 ## Phase 1: Brainstorming & Planning 10:45 - 12:00

 - ### Introduction (10min)
-    - Introduce and get comfortable with each other
+    - Introduce ourselves and get to know each other.
-    - Tackle any quick questions about kood/Jõhvi if needed
+    - Address any questions about kood/Jõhvi, if necessary.
-    - Introduce the issue and the proposed solution
+    - Present the issue and the proposed solution.
-    - Introduce this repository and its contents
+    - Introduce this repository and its contents.

-- ### Learning outcomes (45min)
+- ### Learning outcomes (50min)
-    - Identify target audience characteristics and consider their needs and aspirations.
+    - Identify the characteristics and needs of the target audience.
-    - Identify key concepts, skills, and knowledge areas essential for software development.
+    - Determine the key concepts, skills, and knowledge areas essential for software testing.
-    - Create a list of learning outcomes for the module based on the previous discussions and agreements. (student centered learning outcomes are: measurable, concise, meaningful, achievable and outcome-based)
+    - Create a list of measurable, concise, meaningful, achievable, and outcome-based learning outcomes based on previous discussions and agreements.

-- ### General Task settings (20min)
+- ### General Task settings (15min)
     - Organize the learning outcomes in a logical and progressive manner to ensure a smooth learning progression.
-    - Map out the learning outcomes between 4-7 tasks (depending on the amount of essential learning outcomes identified in the previous discussion).
+    - Map out the learning outcomes into 4-7 tasks, depending on the identified essential learning outcomes.
-    - Decide what technologies should be used: Javascript or Golang ecosystem
+    - Decide on the preferred technology: JavaScript or Golang ecosystem.
     - Go through [TASK_FORMAT.md](/tasks/TASK_FORMAT.md) & [AUDIT_FORMAT.md](/tasks/AUDIT_FORMAT.md) in a more detailed manner.